swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

 .plugin(name: "Foo", options: FooOptions(visibility: .public)) // type-safe!
 ```

 Such a design is difficult to implement well, because it would require the plugin to add a type that is accessible to the package package manifest.
-It would also mean that the package manifest couldn't be parsed at all until the plugin module providing the types has been compiled.
+It would also mean that the package manifest couldn't be parsed at all until the plugin module that provides the types has been compiled.

 Designing such type safe options is out of scope for this initial proposal, as it involves many complexities with respect to how the types would be made available from the plugin definition to the package manifest that needs them.